How To Identify An Ionic Compound

 Beyond chemical formulas, several observable physical properties can help identify ionic compounds.
 These properties stem from the strong electrostatic forces within the crystal lattice:

 • High Melting and Boiling Points: The strong electrostatic attractions between ions require significant energy to overcome.
-Consequently, ionic compounds generally have high melting and boiling points compared to covalent compounds.
+So naturally, ionic compounds generally have high melting and boiling points compared to covalent compounds.

 • Hardness and Brittleness: Ionic crystals are hard due to the strong ionic bonds.
-However, they are also brittle because a shift in the crystal lattice can cause like-charged ions to come into contact, leading to repulsion and fracture.
+On the flip side, they are also brittle because a shift in the crystal lattice can cause like-charged ions to come into contact, leading to repulsion and fracture.

 • Crystalline Structure: Ionic compounds typically form crystalline structures, characterized by highly ordered arrangements of ions.
 This orderliness gives them a distinct, often geometric, shape.